smcclab/nime25/call.md

 permalink: /call/
 ---

+{: .warning-box }
+The NIME call is available now below.
+[Submission]({% link submissions.md %}) information is available, but the template and CMT site will be available by 4 December, 2024.

 We invite you to be a part of NIME2025, _entangled NIME_, the International Conference on New Interfaces for Musical Expression.
 NIME2025 will take place at The Australian National University, Ngunnawal and Ngambri Country, Canberra, Australia with support for in-person and remote presentation.

 We invite submissions of new scholarly and creative works in the following categories: